ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 :::Question
 a.
 What is the equation for your line of best fit?

 b.
-According to this equation, what is the value of the exponent (assuming that you cast the equation to give only one variable, *i.e.* *a*, with a nonunity exponent), and thus, what are the values of *m* and *n* in the exponent in your original equation?
-(If you would prefer to write the equation the other way, what are the respective exponents for *T* and *a*?)
+According to this equation, what is the value of the exponent (assuming that you cast Equation 4 to give only one variable, *i.e.*, *a*, with a nonunity exponent), and thus, what are the values of *m* and *n* in the exponent in your original equation?
+(If you would prefer to write Equation 4 the other way, what are the respective exponents for *T* and *a*?)

 c.
 What is the value of $\sqrt[m]{K}$, and thus *K*?
 :::